Login

 Common metastases to bone: Breast, Lung, Thyroid, Renal, Prostate, Melanoma

-Myeloma 2WW/Urgent referral depends upon clinical severity
+Myeloma Fast track/Urgent referral depends upon clinical severity

 https://rms.cornwall.nhs.uk/primary_care_clinical_referral_criteria/rms/primary_care_clinical_referral_criteria/haematology/mgusmyeloma